shivamsinghpawar/MiniProjectMCA/README.md

 # MiniProjectMCA
+SRM Institute for Science and Technology.

-Mini project for mca 3rd semester
+Mini project for MCA 3rd Semester